Water Safety is the single most important issue to consider when setting up a water birth facility.

-We believe in keeping things simple.
+We believe in keeping things simple and safe.

 Our water birth pools: